 Owning the widely popular design studio Simplicity since 1988, he’s produced traditional Japanese design in mostly commercial interiors.
 Doubling up as a famous chef, Ogata focuses his discipline on environmentally sustainable design and paying homage to traditional Japanese fundamentals.
 His works traditionally use Japanese materials which create a naturally beautiful and elegant interior design style.

 Feeling inspired?
 Japanese interior design is truly a beautiful reflection of contemporary culture through minimalist and sustainable design.
-Consider taking inspiration from the Japanese interior designers in your next home redesign, to achieve harmony in spatial and aesthetic attributes.
+Consider taking inspiration from the Japanese interior designers in your next interior design online, to achieve harmony in spatial and aesthetic attributes.